 This 12-day Kenya & Uganda journey offers an extraordinary blend of wilderness, culture, and conservation, beginning in the iconic Maasai Mara.

 Guests spend five unforgettable days in a private conservancy, far from tourist crowds, with exclusive access to day and night game drives led by experienced Maasai guides.
-Wildlife sightings are abundant—enhanced by bush breakfasts, cultural exchanges, and peaceful nights under the stars.
+Wildlife sightings are abundant, enhanced by bush breakfasts, cultural exchanges, and peaceful nights under the stars.

 In Uganda, the journey shifts to the lush rainforests of Bwindi Impenetrable Forest for a powerful encounter with endangered mountain gorillas.
 Beyond trekking, guests engage with local communities through women-led initiatives and a vibrant visit to the Batwa people, the original forest dwellers.
-The tour concludes in Entebbe, with optional excursions.
-This itinerary is ideal for travelers who seek unique experiences that go beyond the safari—combining wildlife, tradition, and purpose into a journey worth remembering.

 These are the direct websites to applying for your ETA visa in Kenya: etakenya.go.ke and the following is for Uganda immigration.go.ug/services/tourist-visa